 No matter what you decide to spend 10 minutes of focused organizing energy on, we hope you join in with us!
-That small amount of time can make a difference and if you don’t believe me, try it, just once to prove me wrong!
+That small amount of time can make a difference and if you don’t believe me, give it a try!

 Burning Question: Can you be too Organized?

-As much as I love the many benefits of organizing and frankly just staring at beautifully organized space, I’m looking at you Pinterest!
-There comes a point when I question whether you can actually be too organized.
-Is there a line where an organizing systems crosses over and become inefficient and impractical?
+As much as I love the many benefits of organizing and frankly just staring at beautifully organized space (I’m looking at you Pinterest), there comes a point when I question whether you can actually be too organized.
+Is there a line where an organizing system crosses over and actually becomes too inefficient and impractical to maintain?

 Take and use those images as inspiration but find systems that will simplify and make things easier.

-If you are spinning your wheels, wondering why you can maintain this picture perfect system, maybe it is not the right organizing solution for you.
+If you are spinning your wheels, wondering why you can’t maintain a similar picture perfect system, maybe it is not the right organizing solution for you.
 The wrong system can actually make things more complicated and inefficient.

 An organized space should be easy to maintain!
 Here are few of my favorite low-maintenance pantries.

 I love this real-life organized pantry from Kelsey Granda.
 She shared the “before” on Instagram if you want to check out her organizing skills.
 I love the use of open bins to categorize food.
-Talk about super simple to use and put away food!
+Talk about super simple spaces to use and maintain!

-If you don’t have a pantry closet, this picture is a good example of a cabinet as a pantry with a few baskets to help sort and contain.
+If you don’t have a pantry closet, this picture is a good example of a cabinet turned pantry with a few baskets to help sort and contain.

 Then of course, built-in drawers can take any cabinet up to the next level!
-If you don’t have built-ins drawers, you can mimic this same idea with bins that sit on the shelf.
+If you don’t have built-in drawers, you can mimic this same idea with bins that sit on the shelf.

 I hope you are feeling inspired!
-Your space can be organized to suit your needs whatever that looks like.
-And if your pantry is feeling a little cluttered, in Episode 9 Less is More, we answered a listener’s question about an overstuffed pantry.
+Your space can be organized to suit your needs.
+And if your pantry is feeling a little cluttered, in Episode 9 Less is More, we answered a listener’s question about her pantry and suggested some organizing tips.